 Section 162(m) of the Internal Revenue Code generally provides that certain kinds of compensation in excess of \$1 million in any single year paid to the chief executive officer and the three other most highly compensated executive officers other than the chief financial officer of a public company are not deductible for federal income tax purposes.
 However, pursuant to regulations issued by the U.S. Treasury Department, certain limited exemptions to Section 162(m) apply with respect to qualified "performance-based compensation."
 While the tax effect of any compensation arrangement is one factor to be considered, such effect is evaluated in light of our overall compensation philosophy.
-To maintain flexibility in compensating executive officers in a manner designed to promote varying corporate goals, the Compensation and Benefits Committee has not adopted a policy that all compensation must be deductible.
-Stock options and performance shares granted under our 2009 Stock Incentive Plan are subject to the approval of the Compensation and Benefits Committee.
+To maintain flexibility in compensation must be deductible.
+Stock options and performance shares granted under our Stock Incentive Plan are subject to the approval of the Compensation and Benefits Committee.
 The grants qualify as "performance-based compensation" and, as such, are exempt from the limitation on deductions.
 Outright grants of restricted stock and certain cash payments (such as base salary and cash bonuses) are not structured to qualify as "performance-based compensation" and are, therefore, subject to the Section 162(m) limitation on deductions and will count against the \$1 million cap.
 However, the Executive Bonus Plan is structured to comply with Section 162(m) to obtain all allowable deductions.
-The 2012 grants of equity to executive officers were structured as complying with Section 162(m).
+Attainment of 2013 targets under the Executive Bonus Plan was approved by the 162(m) Committee of the board.

 When determining amounts and forms of compensation grants to executives and employees, the Compensation and Benefits Committee considers the accounting cost associated with the grants.
 We account for stock-based compensation in accordance with accounting standards regarding stock compensation which addresses the accounting for share-based payment transactions in which a company receives employee services in exchange for (a) equity instruments of that company or (b) liabilities that are based on the fair value of the company's equity instruments or that may be settled by the issuance of such equity instruments.
 Under this accounting guidance, grants of stock options, restricted stock, restricted stock units, and other share-based payments result in an accounting charge.
 The accounting charge is equal to the fair value of the instruments being issued on the date of the grant and is amortized over the requisite service period, or vesting period of the instruments.
 For restricted stock and restricted stock units, the cost is equal to the fair value of the stock on the date of grant times the number of shares or units granted.
 For stock options, the cost is equal to the fair value of the option on the date of the grant, estimated using the Black-Scholes option-pricing model, times the number of options granted.
 For stock options and restricted stock with market conditions, the cost is equal to the fair value of the option or restricted stock on the date of grant, estimated using Monte Carlo simulations, times the number of stock options or shares of restricted stock granted.
-The grant date weighted average assumptions used during the years ended December 31, 2012 and 2011, respectively, were: risk-free interest rate of 1.5% and 2.5%; expected volatility of 38.4% and 38.4%, expected lives of 6.3 and 6.6 years and cost of equity of 16.2% and 15.5%.
+The grant date weighted average assumptions used during each of the years ended December 31, 2013 and 2012 were: risk-free interest rate of 1.5%; expected volatility of 37.8% and 38.4%, respectively; expected lives of 6.3 years and cost of equity of 16.2%

 The valuations assume no dividends are paid.
-Dollar values included in the "Non-Employee Director Compensation Table" and the "Summary Compensation Table" represent the aggregate fair value of all awards granted in 2012 and prior.
+Dollar values included in the "Non-Employee Director Compensation Table" and the "Summary Compensation Table" represent the aggregate fair value of all awards granted in 2013 and in prior years.